-Last year, Manurewa High School invited Igrisan to tender for an exclusive contract to supply its uniforms last year, in which she was asked to detail "incentive options available" to the school.
+Last year, Manurewa High School invited Igrisan to tender for an exclusive contract to supply its uniforms and to detail "incentive options available" to the school.

 Igrisan said she did not want to pass on the extra cost to parents, who are already "held captive" by the school zoning system.

 She said schools' offering exclusive supply contracts to companies in exchange for monetary incentives was a growing trend within the industry.

 "But it's the parents who end up paying for the deals."

 Seven uniform items for a senior boy at Manurewa High cost $330 from the school's exclusive supplier and $297.70 from Igrisan's store, she claimed.